BedrockStreaming/tech.bedrockstreaming.com/_posts/2020-12-08-Three-years-running-kubernetes-on-production-at-Bedrock.md

 It was easy at first: implement [spot-termination-handler](https://github.com/kube-aws/kube-spot-termination-notice-handler) and voilà.
 Indeed, but that was only the first step.

-As mentioned before, we are running 10+ instance types split on two ASGs, one for 4x, one for 8x.
-That’s also true for ASGs dedicated to applications.

 #### Inter accounts reclaims